elidallen/books/README.md

 This Node.js and Express API allows you to manage a collection of books.
-You can perform CRUD (Create, Read, Update, Delete) operations on the book data.